 When you use the waist along with your wrist this is called the ‘wraist’.

-I cannot stress enough how much these two things have helped me leaps in bounds not just in my Kung Fu but also my life as a whole.
+I cannot stress enough how much these two things have helped me leap in bounds not just in my Kung Fu but also in my life as a whole.
 And the benefits do not stop, they just keep growing and growing!

 Now on to the next question about how to keep your balance while turning in a cat stance in the Bil Gee form…